leandromoreira/ffmpeg-libav-tutorial/README.md

 > https://en.wikipedia.org/wiki/Digital_container_format

 A **single file that contains all the streams** (mostly the audio and video) and it also provides **synchronization and general metadata**, such as title, resolution and etc. Usually we can infer the format of a file by looking at its extension, for instance a `video.webm` is probably a video using the container [`webm`](https://www.webmproject.org/).

-> Stream is a fancy name for a continuous set of data.

 ![container](/img/container.png)